Memory System

 - Stores new facts as memories with appropriate categories

-At configurable intervals, a lightweight model (Haiku) can:
+At configurable intervals, a lightweight AI model can:

 - Analyze the conversation so far